 The most important element in any rhinoplasty is achieving harmony.
 Harmony means that the relative size of the bridge of the nose, the tip of nose, the sides of the nose, as well as the entire face are all in proportion to one another.
 The absolute size of each part of the nose is not as important as how each part of the nose relates to the other.
 For example, if you believe that your nasal tip looks too big, part of the reason is that your bridge may be too small.
 Balancing the bridge and the tip can help achieve a more harmonious and thereby create a more attractive looking nose.
 Dr. Lam performs all of his rhinoplasty in his own surgery center under general anesthesia.
 He uses a technique known as open rhinoplasty in the majority of his cases in which a tiny, inverted v-shaped incision is made between the nostrils in a part of the nose known as the columella.
 This incision has healed uniformly in all races, including African-Americans.
 The only external incisions that heal more slowly are the ones that are found on the outside of the nostrils to reduce their size and shape.
 This type of nostril reduction is discussed below.
-Dr. Lam uses a combination of Gore-Tex for the nasal bridge and your own cartilage for the nasal tip.
-Unlike silicone, Gore-Tex cannot be seen through the skin in certain lighting and tends not to shrink-wrap like silicone does that would leave an artificial look to the nose.
+There are two methods by which Dr. Lam can augment a nasal bridge.
+He can either use your own tissues or Gore-Tex.
+For the nasal tip, Dr. Lam always uses your own natural cartilages.
+If you prefer to use your own natural tissues he takes fascia (lining of the temporalis muscle) from the temple area using an incision inside the hair-bearing area to harvest the fascia to wrap finely diced cartilage taken from your ear cartilage to build up your nasal bridge.
+If you prefer Gore-Tex, unlike a solid silicone implant, Gore-Tex cannot be seen through the skin in certain lighting and tends not to shrink-wrap like silicone does that would leave an artificial look to the nose.
 Also, because it is softer, it does not feel hard like a silicone implant does.
 Gore-Tex is lighter in weight and tends not to shift downward like silicone can.
-Dr. Lam uses the cartilage from the inside of your nose, known as your septum, to raise, shape and support your nasal tip.
+The major advantage of using your own tissues over Gore-Tex is that some individuals prefer to use their own tissue over a “foreign material”.
+The major advantage of Gore-Tex over fascia-wrapped cartilage is cost savings.
+Dr. Lam can discuss with you the pros and cons of each method more in detail during your personal consultation.
+For your nasal tip, Dr. Lam always uses cartilage, typically from the inside of your nose, known as your septum, to raise, shape and support your nasal tip, but at times may also need to use ear cartilage.
+The natural question is if he removes cartilage from your ear will you miss it?
+The simple answer is no. It is taken just in the area called the concha near the ear canal from an incision behind the ear, so you will not miss it and your incision should be well-hidden.
 He believes that this combination provides the most natural results that are possible both in terms of how your nose looks and how it feels.

 No, the older style silicone implants, especially the harder ones, not only looked unnatural but felt unnatural.
 Many surgeons in Asia and the United States have made nose bridges for the Asian too high and unnatural.
 Dr. Lam has a different set of aesthetic rules he follows when designing the Asian nose bridge than standard Caucasian measurements.
 Using digital imaging can help establish what your goals are in terms of tip and bridge shape and height.

 He did in the past.
 However, he has found that even the softest silicone implants are still too heavy and too hard to permit the most natural looking results.
 Having lectured at major meetings on Asian rhinoplasty, he has discussed this issue with numerous other respected colleagues and they have come to the same conclusions as Dr. Lam.
 At times silicone implants can work well, but Dr. Lam does not want to take a chance that it will not.
 He simply does not use silicone anymore.

 Yes.
 Actually, silicone implants are extremely easy to put in and to remove.
 Removal of a silicone implant typically only requires 2 to 3 minutes under local anesthesia.
 In most cases, Dr. Lam charges only a modest cost to have your silicone implant removed.
 However, it is not always safe to remove the implant as the nose could shrink upward after removal.
 Dr. Lam will have to evaluate you personally to determine your candidacy for removal or whether a simultaneous rhinoplasty would not need to be performed, which would be a more expensive endeavor.

 Removal of the implant may or may not help with this condition.
 This peculiar result that occasionally occurs with a silicone implant is why Dr. Lam now does not use silicone implants anymore.
 Laser therapy may help to reduce the red color.
 After an evaluation with Dr. Lam, he can help guide you as to whether removal of the implant, laser therapy, or both may be recommended in your case.